Icons

 In places where the durability of touchscreens is more important than everything else, you find a resistive touchscreen in action.
 So, here are some common places:

-• POS (Point of Sale) Machines: Many POS machines come with a resistive touchscreen that makes it strong enough and help cashier to customer check out.
+• POS (Point of Sale) Machines: Many POS machines have a resistive touchscreen that is strong enough to help the cashier and customer check out.

-• Industrial Equipment: In factories, you see a resistive touchscreen in action because this screen has the ability to work well while workers have gloves and dirty hands.
+• Heavy-duty Industrial touchscreen Equipment: In factories, you see a resistive touchscreen in action because this screen can work well while workers wear gloves and have dirty hands.

 Advantages of Resistive Touchscreens